darioShar/PDMP/readme.md

 # PDMP

+This repository is the implementation of our Piecewise Deterministic Generative Model, as can be found [here](https://arxiv.org/abs/2407.19448)

 ## How to run

 Open and modify ***./PDMP/config/2d_data.yml*** to configurate the run (on 2d datasets).
 You will find all relevant adjustable parameters.
 To launch an experiment, run the `./run_PDMP.py` script: